johnwbyrd/atto-pi/README.md

 Each iteration evaluates seven rational terms, alternating between addition and subtraction.
 The denominators grow as functions of the iteration counter, requiring arbitrary-precision division to maintain accuracy across thousands of digits.

-This particular implementation was inspired by David Banks (hoglet)'s recent work on implementing this spigot on the BBC Micro in BASIC.
+This particular implementation was inspired by [David Banks (hoglet)'s recent work](https://github.com/BigEd/pi-spigot-for-micros) on implementing spigots on the BBC Micro.
 It was written for the LLVM-MOS C/C++ compiler, but it should work on other reasonably standards compliant compilers as well.

 ## Arithmetic implementation